alexed1/LightningFlowComponents/flow_action_components/Summer18/Google/README.md

 1) Create a Google Auth Provider if your org does not already have one.
 This will require creating a Google Developer Account.
 See below.
 2) Deploy/Install the GoogleFlowActions package
+3) Authorize the installed Named Credentials by editing and saving them OR create your own Named Credentials, as described below.